 - Golf in London is often about a player’s available time and their proximity to the course – as the closest golf club to Central London, HGC has a huge advantage.

 - Being able to play 9 holes in less than two hours is the promise of golf at HGC and that is truly fulfilling.
 For those with busy life styles or working from home or simply wanting to fit in a quick round of golf, then HGC is your club… but if 18 holes is your choice, then maybe use the alternate tees for the back 9 and fully test yourself. (see HGC Course Guide here)

 - The Club boasts a strong commitment to coaching via investment in its practice facilities and a programme of taster sessions for beginners.
-Two talented PGA professionals provide lessons for all ages and abilities. (see our Gateway to Golf here)
+Three talented PGA professionals provide lessons for all ages and abilities. (see our Gateway to Golf here)

 - Social golf with friends?
 This is the backbone of HGC where groups of members operate WhatsApp and email groups to plan their own roll-ups.
 You can play alone, with family or friends, or join one of the casual gatherings throughout the week or at weekends.

 - The Pro Shop, largely operated from the Bar, offers golfing necessities for your round, together with plenty of HGC branded merchandise to wear and use on the course, while the Pros can help fit and match new clubs.

 - The Men’s, Women’s and Junior sections are all lively and friendly as well as competitive and there are plenty of silver trophies to be won and hard-fought inter-club matches with our local rivals throughout the year.
 Plus, a number of mixed events still rank as among the most popular way to enjoy the Club and its friendly culture.
 Everyone is welcome to take part!

 - Guests of members are most welcome and benefit from a reduced green fee as well as a cheerful atmosphere.
 The same guest is not expected by members to play more than 5 times in a year – membership is offered instead!